From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 In machine learning, a hyperparameter is a parameter whose value is set before the learning process begins.
 By contrast, the values of other parameters are derived via training.
 Different model training algorithms require different hyperparameters, and some simple algorithms require none.

 An algorithm used to attribute the prediction of a deep neural network to its input features.
-Zest has patented an attribute method called Generalized Integrated Gradients that extends this explainability to combination of neural networks and tree-based models.
+Zest AI has patented an attribute method called Generalized Integrated Gradients that extends this explainability to combination of neural networks and tree-based models.

 A variable used in training data for a machine-learning algorithm that happens to include information the model is attempting to predict or is not available at the time of prediction.